Rukmini Devi Temple: Legends

 A legend is narrated to justify separate dwelling temples, far away from each other, for Rukmini and her husband Krishna.
 It is said that at the request of sage Durvasa (who was renowned for his short temper and bestowing curses) Krishna and Rukmini pulled a chariot taking sage Durvasa to their house for dinner.
 On the way, when Rukmini asked for water to quench her thirst, Krishna drew Ganges water by prodding the ground with his toe for her to drink.
 Rukmini quenched her thirst with the Ganges water.
 But Durvasa felt insulted as Rukmini did not offer him water to drink first.
 He, therefore, cursed her that she would live separately from her husband.
+Rukmini and Krishna lived apart for 12 years due to Durvasa’s curse.
+Rukmini spent her time in meditation at this very location of the Rukmini Devi Temple and was able to ware off the curse with her meditation after 12 years with the blessings of Lord Vishnu.